-If you are relocating to Australia, you will want to make sure the whole family settles in well.
+If you are relocating to Australia, you will want to make sure the whole family settles in nicely.
 Part of that is knowing the education options available for your children, how it works and whether you need to be paying.
-After all, one of the great advantages of an international move to Australia is the quality of life it offers, and that should stretch to education too.
+After all, one of the great advantages of an international move to Australia is the quality of life it offers, which should also stretch to education.

 Australian Schools vs UK Schools